passivedns/PassiveDNS.github.io/README.md

 It is deployed using the Github Pages: https://passivedns.github.io/

-To access the application for demo purpose, you can use the credentials:
+To access the application as a user, you can use the credentials:
 - username: `demo`
 - password: `demo`

+To access it as an admin:
+- username: `admin`
+- password: `admin`

 The data available is all static and mocked.
 No API and database is binded to this frontend.
 Therefore, you cannot add or delete any of the data.

-To have a deeper look about the administration features, you should install the project on your machine: https://github.com/PassiveDNS/PassiveDNS/wiki/Installation
+To have a deeper look about all the available features (like domain creation, channel usage...), you should install the project on your machine: https://github.com/PassiveDNS/PassiveDNS/wiki/Installation